 - The shortcut key "

-a" will set/unset the Viewer Active flag of all selected nodes (yellow borders).
+a" will set/unset the Viewer Active flag of all selected nodes.

 11. Adjust Parameters of Operators

-Every OP in TouchDesigner has a set of Parameters that allow you to affect its output.
+noise1 CHOP.
+Every Operator in TouchDesigner has a set of Parameters that allow you to affect its output.
 Normally the Parameter Dialog is open and docked in the upper right corner of a Network.
-Press the
+Press the lower-case

 p key to hide the parameter dialog, and